 Management believes that the foregoing competitive strengths will enable the Company to take advantage of future opportunities and achieve its strategic objectives.
-The information presented above with respect to the competitive strengths of Serinus is presented by the management of Serinus, and there are no third-party reports or other sources that constitute the basis for statements made by the Company regarding its competitive position.
+The information presented above with respect to the competitive strengths of the Company is presented by the management of the Company, and there are no third-party reports or other sources that constitute the basis for statements made by the Company regarding its competitive position.